 Leading in Uncertainty

-A space for charity leaders to pause, share, and learn
+A space for small charity leaders to pause, share, and learn

 Since 2020, over 500 leaders have taken part in our Leading in Uncertainty sessions.
 These sessions combine open peer support with expert-led conversations, tackling the most pressing and recurring charity challenges leaders face.